 Walking Holidays in Northern England

-The Cleveland Way stretches for over 100 miles from Helmsley on the southern edge of the North York Moors National Park, to Filey on the east coast.
+The Cleveland Way is a 100 mile walk from Helmsley, on the edge of the North York Moors, to Filey on the east coast.
+This scenic route combines heather-clad moorland with dramatic coastal cliffs, offering a journey through some of Yorkshire’s most striking landscapes.

 The way passes through two very distinct types of landscape.
 From Helmsley to Saltburn-by-the-Sea, it traverses classic moorland scenery, through forests and along escarpments, rewarding you with panoramic views over the Cleveland Hills and the rest of the National Park.